ontio/mercury/README.md

-# Ontology DID Communication Framework(Nezha)
+# Ontology Mercury

 English | [中文](README_cn.md)

-Ontology DID communication framework is a trusted, decentralized peer to peer communication framework, based on DID, we also define protocols for connection , basic message, verifiable credential and presentation proofs.
+Ontology Mercury is a trusted, decentralized, DID based peer to peer communication framework, based on DID, we also define protocols for connection , basic message, verifiable credential and presentation proofs.

 ## Features